Technigo/project-survey/README.md

 ## The problem

-UseState and how to use useState in different components.
+UseState and how to use useState in the different components, Took some time connecting summary to submit f.ex.
+The required input stopped working.

 ## View it live